johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 ## June 4, 2025

 Microsoft has released the latest **Microsoft Edge Extended Stable Channel (Version 136.0.3240.115)** which incorporates the latest Security Updates of the Chromium project.
+This update contains a fix for [CVE-2025-5419](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2025-5419) which has been reported by the Chromium team as having an exploit in the wild.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 ## June 3, 2025